AMCON submits names of top 1,000 debtors to NASS – The Sun Nigeria

 Nwauzor said AMCON management handed the list over just few hours after President Muhammadu Buhari also signed into law the Asset Management Corporation of Nigeria (Amendment) Act, amending the AMCON Act No.4, 2010.
 The AMCON Act provides for the extension of the tenor of the Resolution Cost Fund (RCF) and grants access to the Special Tribunal established by the Banks and other Financial Institutions Act 2020, which confers on AMCON the power to among others… “to take possession, manage, foreclose or sell, transfer, assign or otherwise deal with the asset or property used as security for Eligible Bank Assets (EBAs), and related matters.’’

-He added that the Chairman, House of Representatives Committee on Banking and Currency, Victor Nwokolo, while receiving the list of recalcitrant AMCON obligors from the Managing Director/Chief Executive Officer of the Corporation, Mr Ahmed Lawan Kuru said the Committee called for the list so that the National Assembly would know those that are holding the country to ransom to enable them meet with relevant agencies of the Federal Government on how to further deal with the debtors to ensure that AMCON realised its mandate in the overall interest of the Nigeria economy.
+He added that the Chairman, House of Representatives Committee on Banking and Currency, Victor Nwokolo, while receiving the list of recalcitrant AMCON debtors from the Managing Director/Chief Executive Officer of the Corporation, Mr. Ahmed Lawan Kuru, said the Committee called for the list so that the National Assembly would know those that are holding the country to ransom to enable them meet with relevant agencies of the Federal Government on how to further deal with the debtors to ensure that AMCON realised its mandate in the overall interest of the Nigeria economy.

 Nwauzor quoted Nwokolo as commending the commitment of the Kuru-led agency for remaining resolute despite operating under very difficult conditions since AMCON was established; and worsened by the coming of the COVID-19 pandemic.